adapted from The Wonderful World Of Railroad

 In some cases, the trade name, or “DBA”, covers a number of related railways with common ownership but different names, and those names are not always evident to the public.
 For example, in 1935 a Missouri Pacific Lines system timetable contained schedules for the Missouri Pacific RR, Gulf Coast Lines and the International-Great Northern RR.
 A collector should be aware of these permutations and settle on an internally consistent system of classification for a collection.

-The most valuable single naming resource is a reference entitled Railroad Names, privately published by the late William D. Edson.
-The NAOTC website is developing a more modest reference utility.
-Official Guides and Poor's Manuals will be found the best traditional reference books ordinarily available and familiar to collectors.
+The most valuable single naming resource is a reference entitled Railroad Names , privately published by the late William D. Edson.
+The NAOTC website continues to develop a more modest reference utility.
+Official Guides and Poor's Manuals are the best traditional reference books ordinarily available and familiar to collectors.
 For many names, it will be necessary to refer to older issues of the above publications, as railroad corporations undergo changes in name as do other corporations.
-A frequent variation is found where a railroad becomes a "Railway" instead of "Railroad" or vice versa as the result of a re-organization, as where the Philadelphia & Reading Railroad became the Philadelphia & Reading Railway.
-There are innumerable designation changes in the corporate world, sometimes involving a complete new name, as in the case of a merger.
-For example the Seaboard Coast Line is the result of the merger of Seaboard Air Line and Atlantic Coast Line.
+A frequent variation is found where a railroad becomes a Railway instead of Railroad or vice versa as the result of a re-organization.
+(For example, the Philadelphia & Reading Railroad became the Philadelphia & Reading Railway .)
+The Seaboard Coast Line was the result of the merger of Seaboard Air Line and Atlantic Coast Line.
 Bear in mind that each such change results in a new entity for the collector to reach for in adding to his total of timetable issuing companies.

 The history of North American timetables can be neatly divided into the following time periods: